 Moral Of The Story?

-The moral of the story is to always use teflon sheets when pressing, and it’s always good to have a tube of EZ-Off Hot Iron Cleaner nearby!
+The moral of the story is to always use a teflon sheet when pressing, and it’s always good to have a tube of EZ-Off Hot Iron Cleaner nearby!

 Before cleaning your press though, always check your user manual first and follow the instructions there.
 There is much variation between presses so it’s best to follow the approved methods of cleaning before turning to others.